KevinWMatthews/python-microblog/README.md

 # Microblog

-Following allow Miguel Grinberg's Flask Mega-tutorial.
+Follow the steps in Miguel Grinberg's Flask Mega-tutorial to create a microblog.

 ## Getting started